MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/storage/indexeddb.md

 <!-- ====================================================================== -->
 ## Delete IndexedDB data

+You can delete any of the following:
+* An IndexedDB key-value pair.
+* All key-value pairs in an object store.
+* An IndexedDB database.
+* All IndexedDB storage.

+These options are described below.

 #### Delete an IndexedDB key-value pair

 1. [View an IndexedDB object store](#view-indexeddb-data).

 1. Click the key-value pair that you want to delete.
-DevTools highlights it to indicate that it is selected:
+DevTools highlights the key-value pair to indicate that it is selected:

    ![A key-value pair item is selected in the object store view](./indexeddb-images/select-keyval.png)